ikramuzzaman455173/dynamic-button-component/README.md

 };
 ```

-### TypeScript CSS Animation Styles
+### CSS Animation Styles

-The CSS animation styles in the TypeScript version are identical to those in the JavaScript version, utilizing Tailwind CSS for hover and click effects.
+The button uses standard CSS for animations, including:

+- **Hover Scale**: Increases size slightly on hover.
+- **Click Scale**: Reduces size slightly on click.

+These effects create a responsive and engaging user interface.

 ---